anhinton/shirtshufflr/README.md

 # shirtshuffler

-R package to choose which shirt to wear on each work day.
+R package to choose which shirt I should wear on each work day.

 To save your shirt choices to a folder on your Desktop run `shirtshufflr::shuffleShirts(output = "~/Desktop/shirtOrder")`